apache/druid/docs/api-reference/dynamic-configuration-api.md

 |`queryTypes`|List of query types to match (e.g., `scan`, `timeseries`, `groupBy`, `topN`).
 A query matches if its type is in this list.|No|Matches all query types|
 |`contextMatches`|Map of query context parameter key-value pairs to match.
 A query matches if all specified context parameters match the provided values (case-sensitive string comparison).|No|Matches all contexts|

+**Matching behavior:**

+- A query must match ALL specified criteria within a rule (AND logic) to be blocked by that rule
+- If any criterion is omitted, empty, or null, it matches everything (e.g., omitting `queryTypes` or setting it to null matches all query types)
+- For context matching: if a rule specifies context parameters, queries with missing or null values for those keys will not match
+- At least one criterion must be specified per rule to prevent accidentally blocking all queries

 ##### Custom types (extensions)

 Extensions can register additional rule types by adding Jackson subtypes to the `QueryBlocklistRule` interface.
 A custom rule is selected by setting `"type"` to its registered name: